 … with an ambitious community

-The members of DGSv actively engage in diverse discussions concerning the topics of the workplace and high-quality coaching.
+The members of DGSv actively engage in diverse discussions concerning the topics of the workplace and high-quality supervision and coaching.
 Moreover, members and the association cultivate contacts in science and research, business and politics.
 In discussions with training organizations, coaching associations and its members, the DGSv further develops what it means to provide up-to-date coaching in the workplace.